Top 10 Best Microsoft Project Tutorials – Training & Courses

 Here we have the best 10 Microsoft Project tutorials that can help professionals learn how to plan and manage their projects.
 They will acquire all the necessary skills, including how to set up files, assign resources, create Gantt charts, and use other tools and features.
 Depending on the course chosen, users will be able to choose the right MS Project version they are using and the skill level they are in or want to get into.

 1. Master of Project Academy

 The Microsoft Project 2016 tutorial from Udemy is on the latest Project version.
-The intended audience are new project managers without or with limited experience in using any type of MS Project or PM tool.
-The tutorial includes over 100 lectures, 8 hours of video instructions, PDF documents, quizzes and hands-on exercise for creating a project plan.
+The intended audience is new project managers without or with limited experience in using any type of MS Project or PM tool.
+The tutorial includes over 100 lectures, 8 hours of video instructions, PDF documents, quizzes and hands-on exercises for creating a project plan.
 It is very affordable, with a big discount recently announced.
-The course received a high 4.6 out of 5 rating from a total of 115 raters.
+The course received a high 4.6 out of 5 ratings from a total of 115 raters.

 ed2go offers an Introduction to Microsoft Project 2016 tutorial.
 The classes are scheduled, but a new session opens every month.
 Thus, users can enroll whenever their schedule permits.
 The training company is a registered education provider of the PMI, and the course totaling 24 hours also has the equivalent of 24 PDUs.
 This is a comprehensive course that spans 6 weeks and 12 lessons.
 Users can learn important lessons such as baselining, tracking, managing variance and more.